-Probably one of the most unfortunate conditions that a comedian can experience is that they get hopelessly stuck in what I can only describe as “conventional” stand-up comedy “joke writing” mode.
+Probably one of the most unfortunate conditions that a comic can experience is that they get hopelessly stuck in what I can only describe as “conventional” stand-up comedy “joke writing” mode.

-When I refer to “conventional” joke writing, I am talking about the process of trying to fabricate funny jokes from a blank piece of paper using a literary writing skill set that is designed for consumption by an individual reader.
+When I refer to “conventional” joke writing, I am talking about the process of trying to fabricate funny jokes from a blank piece of paper out of thin air using a literary writing skill set that is designed for consumption by an individual reader.

 If you have read my article about using your natural comedy talent as a comedian, then you know that trying to “write” stand-up comedy material working only with words and sentences alone to get the audience laughter a comedian needs to succeed is problematic on a number of levels.

 It’s kind of like trying to eat a bowl of rice using only one chopstick.

 If you sit though ANY stand-up comedy open mic night from beginning to end you will see for yourself why I say that “conventional” stand-up comedy joke writing methods not only do not work well for most people but can also put naturally funny people on a path that can severely obstruct their progress on stage as a comedian.

 So, why do the vast majority of people go for the “standard” joke writing approach?